-Lake Ōkataina is somewhat of a unique situation - a lake with good water quality, where the activities in its catchment suggest the lake should have a low trophic level index.
+Lake Ōkataina is a unique situation - a lake with good water quality, where the activities in its catchment suggest the lake should have good water quality.

 However, we need to reduce the nutrients entering the lake by 860 kg of nitrogen and 380 kg of phosphorus every year for Lake Ōkataina to achieve its water quality target.